-Changes are exceptionally fast in web development world.
+Changes are exceptionally fast in the web development world.
 In the previous decade, there have been numerous new upgrades in programming like embracing agile methodology, adapting decoupled architecture, moving far from restrictive programming towards open source.
 The types of applications we build today are altogether different from the ones we worked at the time when ASP.NET was initially considered.
 Today’s Web applications are more dynamic and are considerably less dependent on server-generated HTML; instead, they use rich client functionality that depends on services to gather information.
-Today’s Web applications have a tendency to be much well known, and manage all the more, but smaller, requests.
+Today’s Web applications have a tendency to be much well known and manage all the more, but smaller, requests.

 ASP.NET is a powerful and popular web development framework.
 It is widely used in enterprise website & product development.
 In spite of being much more straightforward and easy to use for developers, ASP.Net still requires system administrators to put additional time and effort to solve the configuration and version problems.